andresebr/kumodd/README.md

 `-l` List files stored in an account drive as a plain text table.

-`-d` Download files stored in an account drive in an specified location.
+`-d` download files stored in an account.

-`-csv` Use a CSV file to specify which files to download.
+`-csv <file>` specifies a CSV file containing the list of selected files.

+`-p <path>` specifies a path where the files will be downloaded.

 **[filter]**

 The filter parameter specifies the subset of files to be listed/downloaded based on file type:

-  - `all` All files stored in the account
+  - `all` all files stored in the account
-  - `doc` .doc, .docx, .odf files
+  - `doc` .doc, .docx, and .odf files
   - `xls` spreadsheets
   - `ppt` presentation files
   - `text` text/source code files
   - `pdf` PDF files
   - `officedocs` All document, spreadsheet and presentation files
-  - `image` images files
+  - `image` image files
   - `audio` audio files
   - `video` video files

-`-csv <file>` specifies a CSV file containing the list of files to be downloaded.

-`-p <path>` specifies a path where the files will be downloaded.

 ### Usage examples